Providence/Stoughton Line: Electrification

 Amtrak electrified the Northeast Corridor north of New Haven to Boston as part of the Northeast High Speed Rail Improvement Program in 2000; however, the MBTA has not utilized this, and continues to operate diesel locomotives under-wire.
 Electrified commuter service had not been pursued due to costs associated with traction substation expansion, electric multiple unit procurement, as well as additional catenary installation at several station sidings and layover facilities.
 By the late 2010s, the MBTA began exploring options to pilot electric trains for Providence service as part of a long-term transition to regional rail.

 The MBTA would propose several pilots for electric Providence service during the early 2020s; however, none would come to fruition.
 In 2019, the MBTA had preliminary discussions with Amtrak about leasing Siemens ACS-64 electric locomotives to test on the Providence Line.
 By 2021, the MBTA shifted plans to instead pilot electric multiple units (EMU) on Providence service in 2024, with the Fairmount Line and the inner section of the Newburyport/Rockport Line electrified later in the decade.
 In June 2022 the MBTA reversed plans and specified that pilot electric service would utilize leased Amtrak locomotives, not EMUs, in 2024; additionally, long-term electrification would utilize battery-electric multiple units (BEMU) on the Providence/Stoughton Line and Fairmount Line by 2028–29.
 By 2024, all plans to pilot electric service on the Providence Line had been indefinitely postponed.

 In late 2022 RIDOT applied for a $3 million Consolidated Rail Infrastructure and Safety Improvement (CRISI) grant to study Providence Line electrification; however, the application was rejected by the FRA in 2023, which precluded the study.
 In July 2024, the MBTA and Keolis moved forward with a proposal to procure and operate BEMUs on the Fairmount Line by 2028; however, Providence service was omitted due to increased fleet requirements.

 Several preliminary projects to enable electric service have been proposed or are underway.
 A 1.7 mile section of non-electrified platform sidings at Attleboro, not included in the initial Amtrak electrification, was planned for electrification in mid-2022 to support future electric MBTA operations; however, the project was delayed and completed in mid-2024.
 Electrification of the station siding at T.F.
 Green Airport to enable Northeast Regional service has been subjected to several planning studies.
 Preliminary plans for Phase 2 of the South Coast Rail project would fully electrify the Stoughton extension and the Phase 1 route.

+In February 2026, the MBTA announced plans to acquire 10 new battery-electric locomotives for electrified Providence Line service.